omerbsezer/SentimentAnalysis/README.md

 # Sentiment Analysis

 Sentiment Analysis is an analysis of the sentence, text at the document that gives us the opinion of the writer.
 In this project, it will be implemented a model which inputs a sentence and finds the most appropriate emoji to be used with this sentence.
-Code is adapted from Andrew Ng's Course 'Sequential models'.
+Code is adapted from Andrew Ng's Course 'Sequential Models'.

 ## DataSet
 We have a tiny dataset (X, Y) where: